COVID-19 vaccines at VA

 When more vaccines become available, we plan to offer a free COVID-19 vaccine to all Veterans receiving VA health care who want one.

 Your team will contact you when a vaccine is available to you.
 If you decide to get the vaccine, your team will help you schedule your appointments.

-If you’re not currently receiving health care through VA, you can apply now.
+If you’re not currently receiving health care through VA, find out if you're eligible and how to apply now.

 The U.S. vaccine safety system ensures that all vaccines are as safe as possible.
-Safety is a top priority while federal partners work to make a COVID-19 vaccine available.
+Safety is a top priority as federal partners work to make COVID-19 vaccines available.